Mifune (film): Title

-The title of the film is a reference to recently deceased Toshiro Mifune (1920–1997), prolific Japanese film actor whose roles included that of Kikuchiyo, one of Akira Kurosawa's Seven Samurai.
-Mifune's look and demeanor is imitated by Kirsten in a terrifying and/or delighting entertainment for his brother Rud.
-It also refers to Bjørnstjerne Bjørnson's poem Sidste Sang (1870).
+The title of the film is a reference to the late Toshiro Mifune (1920–1997), a prolific Japanese film actor whose roles included that of Kikuchiyo, one of Akira Kurosawa's Seven Samurai.
+It also refers to Bjørnstjerne Bjørnson's poem Sidste Sang (1870, Last Song).

+Reception and awards

+The romantic comedy was immensely popular, ranked as the seventh-highest grossing film of the year in Denmark, with admissions of 351,000.

+It was screened at the 49th Berlin International Film Festival, where the film won the Silver Bear – Special Jury Prize and Iben Hjejle won an Honourable Mention.
+Denmark selected this film as its submission for Best Foreign Language Film for the Academy Awards, but it did not make the final list of nominees.

+Roger Ebert gave the film 3 out of 4 stars, describing it as "the most fun and the least dogmatic" movie of the Dogme 95 movement.

 Confession

-The "confession" is an idea adapted by Thomas Vinterberg in the first Dogme 95 film: Make a confession if elements of the film do not comply with the strict interpretation of the Dogme-rules.
-It is written from the director's point of view.
+The Dogme 95 group established rigid rules to govern their 'chastity' in filmmaking.
+Thomas Vinterberg, in the first Dogme 95 film, went further: make a confession if elements of the film do not comply with the Dogme-rules.
+The confession is written from the director's point of view.

+Kragh-Jacobsen published his confession about Mifune:

 As one of the DOGME 95 brethren and co-signatory of the Vow of Chastity I feel moved to confess to the following transgressions of the aforesaid Vow during the production of Dogme 3 – Mifune.
 Please note that the film has been approved as a Dogme work, as only one genuine breach of the rules has actually taken place.
 The rest may be regarded as moral breaches.